pbhogan/InControl/README.md

 * Playstation 3 controller support for Windows, Mac and OUYA.
 * Playstation 4 controller support for Windows, Mac and Linux.
 * OUYA controller support on OUYA and Windows.
+* Logitech F310 support on Windows and Mac.
+* Mad Catz FPS Pro support on Mac.
 * GameStick support.
 * Keyboard and Mouse support on Windows, Mac and Linux.

-**Note:** New device profiles are simple to create.
+**Note:** New device profiles are dead simple to create.
 Please feel free to submit profiles for any controller/platform not currently in the list, but do ensure it correctly supports all the standardized inputs (see below).

 ## Standardized Inputs